Devil o’ the Highlands Footrace

 For dropping off at the race start and short term parking (i.e. friends, family, support crews), please use the Green Welly car park, the Real Food Cafe car park, TJ’s Diner car park, or anywhere else it is okay to stop for an hour or two.
 It doesn't matter where your vehicle is parked during registration, as long as it won't be left there after the race has started.

 Please note that we will have traffic marshals coordinating short term parking in all of the locations listed above.
-If you arrive in a car on your own and obviously dressed to run, you will not be allowed in.
+If you arrive by car, on your own, and obviously dressed to run, you will not be allowed in.

 PLEASE NOTE: THERE IS NO LONG-TERM OR ALL-DAY PARKING IN TYNDRUM!

 If you are staying overnight in Tyndrum in booked accommodation, please leave your vehicle at your accommodation.
 If you are not staying in booked accommodation, you must not leave your vehicle parked in Tyndrum for the day!
 Yes, this is going to be inconvenient for some people, but August is peak tourist period and parking in Tyndrum is the event’s biggest issue.
 Please do not cause hassle for us in this regard!
 Please try to car share to the event if at all possible.